ibm-cloud-docs/EventStreams/messagehub107.md

 {{site.data.keyword.messagehub}} is based on the open-source Apache Kafka project, a highly scalable, high-performing messaging backbone proven in many production environments.
-For more information, see [{{site.data.keyword.messagehub}} and Apache Kafka](/docs/services/MessageHub/messagehub073.html).
+For more information, see [About {{site.data.keyword.messagehub}}](/docs/services/MessageHub/messagehub010.html).
 Apache Kafka tools usually work directly with {{site.data.keyword.messagehub}}, although you do need to provide additional configuration because connections to {{site.data.keyword.messagehub}} always authenticate using credentials.

-{{site.data.keyword.messagehub}} is available as two different plans depending on your requirements: Enterprise and Standard.
+{{site.data.keyword.messagehub}} is available as two different plans depending on your requirements: Standard and Enterprise.

 * Choose the Standard plan if you want an economical public cloud service where you pay for what you use and share infrastructure with others.
 * Choose the Enterprise plan if data isolation, predictable performance, and being a single tenant are important considerations.